Registration, cancellation, and refunds

 Working to provide recreation opportunities to children, youth and families in financial need.
 This application is designed to provide assistance to those who, due to financial constraints, would otherwise be unable to participate in recreation programs at one of our recreation facilities.
 Complete an Funding Access Form and call your local recreation centre and ask to speak to the community recreation coordinator.

-Individuals who are over 55 and who sign up for adult-fee programs are eligible to receive a 25 per cent discount off of the full adult rate.
+As of April 1, 2022, individuals who are over 60 and who sign up for adult-fee programs are eligible to receive a 25 per cent discount off of the full adult rate.
 This discount does not apply to all programs, and the discount cannot be used in conjunction with any others.

 If your cheque does not clear, you will be required to pay a subsequent penalty fee by cash, debit, or credit card following notification of the return of the cheque.
 This fee covers both the cost of the program and the non-sufficient fund/administrative fee.

 A payment plan option is available for summer camps.
 This program requires a deposit payment (25% of the total charges) when registering with the remaining balance paid using monthly installments on the 1st of each month up until your program start date.